-Typically, although not always, short sales are reserved for situations of extreme financial hardship; just prior a bank beginning foreclosure proceedings.
+Typically, although not always, short sales are reserved for situations of extreme financial hardship; just prior to a bank beginning foreclosure proceedings.

 Short sales are not automatic, however.
 Homeowners must often prove the merits of a short sale to their lender, which often involves documenting that selling a home for less than its worth is the best and most viable option for all parties involved.

 The short sale process starts with a letter of hardship.

-To prove your short sale worthiness to the bank, you’ll be asked to submit a cover letter which explains your hardship, and to provide full financial disclosure.
+To prove your short sale worthiness to the bank, you’ll be asked to submit a cover letter that explains your hardship and to provide full financial disclosure.
 You will also need your original purchase contract, a balance sheet of your income and expenses, your asset statements and proof of income, and two years of federal tax returns.

 Lenders prefer handwritten letters and are more apt to agree to a short sale for homeowners who may have lost jobs or encountered significant medical bills, as opposed to those who engaged in careless spending.

 Draft a compelling letter and avoid extraneous details.
 Be short, be thorough, and be complete.